Super cheap Bluetooth earbuds for basshead sportspeople.

 The improved battery life is one of the new features of this updated model.
 Now, you’ll get up to 8 hours per full charge.

-This is plenty of power for many workouts or for a longer trip or hike.
+This is plenty of power for many workouts or for a longer hike.

 You charge them with micro-USB cable, and it won’t take you more than 2 hours to do so.